amukiria/EndaoProject/README.md

-# Endau-VR-Project Pitch
+# Ng'ambo Resilience Project Pitch
- Endau Project Pitch Game Experience for the Unity for Humanity Creator Program
+ Project Pitch - The Ng'ambo Resilience Project is a VR application aimed at showing the effects of climate change on the young girls living near Lake Baringo.